You Can Still Get A Credit Card With Bad Credit

 - Milestone Gold MasterCard

-- Discover It Secure Card- No annual fee
+- Discover It Secured Card- No annual fee

 The best thing to do is to find out exactly why the credit card issuer rejected you.
-There could be a number of reasons, including incorrect info on your credit file or bank error.
-Your credit score may even be OK, but some credit cards require an excellent score.
+There could be several reasons, including incorrect information on your credit file or a bank error.
 The credit card issuer can tell you the reason for denial.